lizzy-0323/oasisdb/readme.md

 OasisDB is a high-performance vector database designed for simplicity and ease of use.
 It enables efficient vector similarity search for your applications through both standalone deployment and RESTful API interfaces.

-I start this project for all the beginners to learn vector search very easily, and you can see the detail design ideas and related key knowledge in [design](docs/设计理念.md).
+I start this project for all the beginners to learn vector search very easily, and you can see the detail design ideas and related key knowledge in [design](docs/design.md).

 ## Features

 1. Multiple type of vector index: HNSW(hnswlib), IVF(faiss)
-2. Easy to use: standalone deployment as one process and RESTful API
+2. Lightweight: standalone deployment as one process, **do not have any internal network communication**.
 3. Embedding support: multiple embedding models
-4. Python HTTP client: help you to contact with OasisDB easily
+4. Easy to use: RESTful API and Python SDK

 ## Architecture